ConstantKrieg/PageRank/README.md

 ![GRAPH](https://github.com/ConstantKrieg/PageRank/blob/master/doc/example_graph.png?raw=true)

-Currently it is assumed that the weight of every node is 1.
+Currently it is assumed that the weight of every edge is 1.